rhel-labs/learn-katacoda/sql-server-ubi/step3.md

-# Deploying root and rootless container instances of SQL Server
+# Deploying container instances of SQL Server

+## Deploying a container as root user

 Create a container runtime using podman which - passes in-container accesses to the created script directory, and port mapping the host port (1400) to the container's port (1433).
 TCP port *1433* is the default port for SQL Server.